 So why write an article about Software that basically everyone working in an office job knows about?
 Basically, you may know only 10-20% of its capability.
 When I started using Microsoft Office, it really was based on

 But today’s Office Suite is way more than that.
 But still, most people don´t know.
 So I thought I just may introduce ALL parts I´m familiar with and that I use.
-AND I only focus on stuff that should be included in your Microsoft Office Suite 365 as well or can be installed via Browser so that you don´t need to worry about having discussions with your IT to get them.
+AND I only focus on stuff that should be included in your Microsoft Office 365 as well or can be installed via Browser so that you don´t need to worry about having discussions with your IT to get them.

-And if you are at the end of this article you may see “Microsoft Office 365” with some different points of view and start using its potential quite more effective in your daily work.
+And if you are at the end of this article you may see “Microsoft Office 365” with some different points of view and start using its potential quite more effectively in your daily work.

 All right, I start this series with one of the most used tools within the Microsoft Office 365 environment: Outlook.
 I guess the majority of people use Outlook for their e-Mail communication.
 We all use Outlook, but most people I know use some rules to sort unnecessary mail out and to schedule their meetings.
 That´s what the most common people do.
 I benefit from some features that Outlook offers in today’s version that help me organize my tasks, meetings, and ToDos.